arendjr/selectivity/README.md

 - I wanted to make it easier to support a use case where Select2 is used without any selection dropdown, but with the proper tokenization.
 - Make Select2 work with jQuery builds without Sizzle for better performance.
 Patches for this have been accepted in Select2, but unfortunately it's a moving target causing repeated breakage.
+Also, once Sizzle is no longer required, it becomes much easier to support Zepto.js.
 - Personally, I preferred a more modern codebase to work with, rather than the huge monolithic library that is Select2.
 This also includes proper documentation of the code as well as good test coverage.
 At this point also support for any IE version older than 10 can be dropped.